 Rev Susan Page Townsley was called to serve South Church in 2020.
-It is a bit of a homecoming, as her first ministry was in Bath Maine and over 30 years ago.
+It is a bit of a homecoming, as her first ministry was in Bath Maine.
 Susan brings a passion for creativity, experimentation, play and joy.
 She love to make imaginative and lively connections between people, ideas, organizations, art and the everyday divine.

 Previously to this ministry, Susan was the Minister of Innovation, Leadership and Change for the Southern New England Conference.
 In this role, Susan supported leadership development, created “Blue Sky” spaces for creative and innovative thinking, and worked to enhance the church’s capacity for change.
 She also supported the Clergy Communities of Practice and the “Together we Thrive” grant program.
 In 2018, Susan received a post-master’s certificate in Leadership and Change from the New School in New York, where she studied how the Transformational Leadership model helps to bridge the gap between creative idea and innovation implementation.
 Understanding the diversity and subtlety of responses to the uncertainty of change was central to this research.